oleksiyk/kafka/README.md

 ## Topic Creation

 There is no Kafka API call to create a topic.
 Kafka supports auto creating of topics when their metadata is first requested (`auto.create.topic` option) but the topic is created with all default parameters, which is useless.
-For this reason __no-kafka__ doesn't support this behaviour until there will be a specific Kafka API call to create/manage topics.
+There is no way to be notified when the topic has been created, so the library will need to ping the server with some interval.
+There is also no way to be notified of any error for this operation.
+For this reason, having no guarantees, __no-kafka__ won't provide topic creation method until there will be a specific Kafka API call to create/manage topics.

 ## License: [MIT](https://github.com/oleksiyk/kafka/blob/master/LICENSE)